 Later this evening I read Elder Russell M. Nelson's 2015 conference talk, The Sabbath is a Delight:

 "How do we hallow the Sabbath day?
-In my much younger years, studied the work of others who had compiled lists of things to do and things not to do on the Sabbath.
-It wasn’t until later that learned from the scriptures that my conduct and my attitude on the Sabbath constituted sign between me and my Heavenly Father.
-With that understanding, no longer needed lists of dos and don’ts.
-When had to make decision whether or not an activity was appropriate for the Sabbath, simply asked myself, “What sign do want to give to God?”
+In my much younger years, I studied the work of others who had compiled lists of things to do and things not to do on the Sabbath.
+It wasn’t until later that I learned from the scriptures that my conduct and my attitude on the Sabbath constituted a sign between me and my Heavenly Father.
+With that understanding, I no longer needed lists of dos and don’ts.
+When I had to make a decision whether or not an activity was appropriate for the Sabbath, I simply asked myself, “What sign do I want to give to God?”
 That question made my choices about the Sabbath day crystal clear. "

 He goes on to share some scriptures describing great blessings of keeping the Sabbath day holy.
 I have always loved the promise that keeping the Sabbath holy will keep us unspotted from the world.
 Another one I hadn't thought much before was "the fulness of the earth is promised to those who keep the Sabbath day holy".